silentdiverchris/Archivist/README.md

 ## Slow volumes

-I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are rather slow to write to but cheap for the capacity and fairly indestructible.
+I mainly archive to external SSDs and HDDs but also to MicroSD cards and USB sticks, which are rather slow to write to but cheap for the capacity and fairly indestructible.
 The system can be set up to only write to these slow volumes on an overnight run, or at the end of the week, say.

 See IsSlowVolume and ProcessSlowVolumes in the [application settings](#AppSettings) section below.